 2. Focus on flexible case studies

 In courses like political science and history, I like to spend a good portion of my prep time reviewing case studies that can be adapted for a number of essay topics.
-Prepare enough that you have 3 or 4 case studies for each essay, with some backup.
+Prepare at least 3 or 4 case studies for each essay, with some backup.